kpetersen04/Currency-converter/README.md

 #### Stage One: Planning

 Once I decided on what I wanted to do for my project, I started researching APIs to ensure that I could find one that would include the data I needed.
 I ended up choosing Frankfurter API.
-While it has a limited number of currencies compared to others, it allows you umlimited requests and includes the historical data for each currency.
+While it has a limited number of currencies compared to others, it allows you unlimited requests and includes the historical data for each currency.

 I then wireframed the functionality of my web app.
-This helped me to identifty my core requirements for the project as well make a plan for the individual components I might need.
+This helped me to identify my core requirements for the project as well as make a plan for the individual components I might need.

 <p align='center'>
 <img alt='Excalidraw plan' style='width: 550px' src='https://i.imgur.com/8vMDAfY.png'>